CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The screen type refers to whether or not the display is touch-sensitive.
 While most bike computers use buttons for control, some models feature a combination of both.

-When done well, touchscreens are convenient, but they can be difficult to operate with sweaty hands, gloves, or in wet conditions.
+Touchscreens are convenient when done well, but they can be difficult to operate with sweaty hands, gloves, or wet conditions.
 Ultimately, the choice between touchscreen or button controls depends on personal preference.

-Basic cycling computers typically have monochrome screens, while mid-range and high-end models typically feature color displays better suited for navigation.
+Basic cycling computers typically have monochrome screens, while mid-range and high-end models typically feature color displays that are better suited for navigation.

 Battery Life

 Battery life is an important factor to consider when buying a bike computer.
-Larger units typically have larger batteries to provide enough power for their bigger and brighter displays.
+Larger units typically have larger batteries to provide enough power for their bigger, brighter displays.

 Cycling computers with many features or simultaneous connections to other sensors typically don’t last as long as low-end units that can only record a few basic metrics.